Ridj/django_web2/README.md

-# --FIND OUT WTF is THAT--
+# --TO FIND OUT WTF is THAT--